 Email can be a real pain when free services like Hotmail decide to block you or other good emails.
 Unfortunately, free email services run by Microsoft like Hotmail, Live, Outlook, and some other companies, do not care much about getting good email to their users.
 They are more focused on blocking any possible spam and they want to achieve this with the least amount of work and servers possible.
-Filtering and managing SPAM takes lot of work and computer power, it’s much easier for them to do broad blocks that could even potentially send SPAM.
+Filtering and managing SPAM takes a lot of work and computer power, it’s much easier for them to do broad blocks that could even potentially send SPAM.
 For example; If one IP address sends even a little SPAM from say a WordPress site getting hacked.
-Microsoft will block 100’s of surrounding IPs that are not even related to the issue.
+Microsoft will block hundreds of surrounding IPs that are not even related to the issue.
 With Gmail, a much better free email service, they only block the offending IPs.

 This means if you have your email on the same server as your website, all Microsoft email services will most likely block you.
 They won’t risk your website being hacked and used to send SPAM.
-This is why you’ll need remote eMail if you need to send to Hotmail, Outlook, or Live email accounts.
+This is why you’ll need remote email if you need to send to Hotmail, Outlook, or Live email accounts.

 You can still send to Microsoft email services, but you’ll need remote email to do this.
 Remote email is where your email is on a different server than your website.

 Here’s a short list of remote email options, prices, and some pros and cons.

 Sadly, WorkSpace at EZ Domain Name will convert to Outlook email in mid-2022.
 This was our favorite remote email option for years.
 The price is low but their recent decision to use Outlook for their email instead of running their own system means they are no longer a good option.
 This will block millions of good emails and websites from communicating with you.
 And Microsoft has zero support to fix their issues.